 Potential impact of esports on young players

 At this time there are several pressing questions surrounding esports and the way that younger audiences are targeted and affected.
 Video games, and therefore any gambling related to them, by their nature appeal to a largely younger demographic.
 Related advertising targets these younger people, whether by accident or design.
 Questions have been raised over whether betting on esports risks encouraging a new generation of compulsive or problem gamblers.

 The links between esports and young gamblers are not yet well-defined.
 Certainly there has been a significant rise in the number of young people involved in gambling activities, but these are not necessarily linked to esports.
 Studies suggest that the great majority of social media interaction with esports betting accounts is carried out by those under 24 years old.

 Another concern is about the content of the video games themselves.
 A spotlight is currently on the use of so-called loot boxes in games, and whether they constitute gambling themselves – or encourage players to engage in other forms of gambling.
-Loot boxes may satisfy the same neural reward centres as more overt forms of gambling, such as slot machines.
+Loot boxes may satisfy the same neural reward centres as more overt forms of gambling, such as slot machines or infinity ring.